tilln/jmeter-iso8583/README.md

 #### Response Validation

 - *Timeout (ms)*: A response timeout in milliseconds can be defined individually for each sampler.
-- *Response Code Field* (usually 39): Field identifier that is used to determine a sample success or failure.
+- *Response Code Field* (usually 39): Field number that is used to determine a sample success or failure.
 - *Success Response Code* (usually 00): Expected value for successful responses.

 If either of the Response Code fields are empty, no validation will be performed.